Indica (Megasthenes): Historical reliability

-Later writers such as Arrian, Strabo, Diodorus, and Pliny refer to Indika in their works.
+Later writers such as Arrian, Strabo, Diodorus, and Pliny refer to Indica in their works.
 Of these writers, Arrian speaks most highly of Megasthenes, while Strabo and Pliny treat him with less respect.

 The first century Greek writer Strabo called both Megasthenes and his succeeding ambassador Deimachus liars, and stated that "no faith whatever" could be placed in their writings.
-The Indika contained numerous fantastical stories, such as those about tribes of people with no mouths, unicorns and other mythical animals, and gold-digging ants.
-Strabo directly contradicted these descriptions, assuring his readers that Megasthenes' stories, along with his recounting of India’s founding by Hercules and Dionysus, were mythical with little to no basis in reality.
-Despite such shortcomings, some authors believe that Indika is creditworthy, and is an important source of information about the contemporary Indian society, administration and other topics.
+The Indica contained numerous fantastical stories, such as those about tribes of people with no mouths, unicorns and other mythical animals, and gold-digging ants.
+Strabo directly contradicted these descriptions, assuring his readers that Megasthenes' stories, along with his recounting of India's founding by Hercules and Dionysus, were mythical with little to no basis in reality.
+Despite such shortcomings, some authors believe that Indica is creditworthy, and is an important source of information about the contemporary Indian society, administration and other topics.

 According to Paul J. Kosmin, Indica served a legitimizing purpose for Seleucus I and his actions in India.
 It depicts contemporary India as an unconquerable territory, arguing that Dionysus was able to conquer India, because before his invasion, India was a primitive rural society.
 Dionysus' urbanization of India makes India a powerful, impregnable nation.
 The later ruler — the Indian Herakles — is presented as a native of India, despite similarities with the Greek Heracles.
 This, according to Kosmin, is because now India is shown as unconquerable.
 Megasthenes emphasizes that no foreign army had been able to conquer India (since Dionysus) and Indians had not invaded a foreign country either.
 This representation of India as an isolated, invincible country is an attempt to vindicate Seleucus' peace treaty with the Indian emperor through which he abandoned territories he could never securely hold, stabilized the East, and obtained elephants with which he could turn his attention against his great western rival, Antigonus Monophthalmus.